The government’s furlough schemes have offered essential support to both businesses and the self-employed in the UK during the ongoing pandemic.

 Even if you have committed a genuine mistake, an investigation may have a long-lasting impact on your businesses’ reputation, so it is important that you seek expert legal support at the earliest opportunity.

 At Gepp Solicitors, our employment lawyers can handle your defence against allegations of furlough fraud, helping you to comply with any investigation carried out by HMRC and work alongside you to build the strongest possible defence.

 Any mistake made during the early stages of an investigation can be difficult to recover from, which is why it is vital to secure representation as soon as possible.

-If you are being investigated for furlough fraud or need advice about a potential investigation, get in touch with our legal specialists by giving us a call at one of our offices in Chelmsford and Colchester, or by filling in our online enquiry form.
+If you are being investigated for furlough fraud or need advice about a potential investigation, get in touch with our legal specialists by giving us a call at our office in Chelmsford, or by filling in our online enquiry form.